Mister-Joe/PyWebServer/README.md

 # PyWebServer
-A simplified web server written with Python.
+A bare-bones web server written with Python.

-This web server is tested and working with Python 3.7 on Windows 10.
-I wouldn't advise using this in any sort of production capacity, but it is a fun bare-bones template of a web server that can be expanded and improved upon.
+**Note:** This web server is tested and working with Python 3.7 on Windows 10.
+I wouldn't advise using this in any sort of production capacity.
+There are probably critical bugs in this application.

+## How does it work?

+PyWebServer utilizes sockets to accept connections over TCP.
+As of right now, PyWebServer is capable of parsing basic HTTP GET requests and responding with the requested resource, if available.